The effect of gluon condensate on the entanglement entropy in a holographic model: Introduction

+In this paper, we primarily explore the relationships among the deconfinement phase transition, gluon condensate, and entanglement entropy within a holographic framework.
+Utilizing the dilaton black hole solution, which provides an analytic description of the interaction between a hot quark-gluon plasma and a gluon condensate without finite baryon density, we demonstrate how the gluon condensate and temperature influence the holographic entanglement entropy.
+Our focus is on determining whether the gluon condensate reduces the degrees of freedom in the entangled state.
+Notably, the holographic entanglement entropy exhibits a phase transition between connected and disconnected surfaces even at finite temperature, distinguishing our findings from those in \cite{Dudal:2018ztm,Mahapatra:2019uql}.
+The entropic C-function, defined as a logarithmic derivative of entanglement entropy \cite{Nishioka:2006gr}, proves to be a valuable tool for analyzing finite-temperature physics.
+We contend that the entropic C-function effectively captures thermal excitations at finite temperatures.

-In this paper, we mainly investigate the relations among deconfinement phase transition, gluon condensate and entanglement entropy in holographic framework.
-The rest of this paper is organized as follows.
-In Sec.2, we give a review of the Einstein-Dilaton model.
-In Sec.3, the effect of gluon condensate on holographic entanglement entropy and phase transition is discussed at vanishing temperature.
-In Sec.4, we investigate the effect of gluon condensate on holographic entanglement entropy and phase transition at non-vanishing temperature.
-At last, we make a summary in Sec.5.
+The structure of the paper is as follows: In Sec.
+2, we provide a review of the Einstein-Dilaton model.
+In Sec.
+3, we discuss the impact of the gluon condensate on holographic entanglement entropy and phase transitions at zero temperature, introducing the generalized entropic C-function to examine degrees of freedom.
+Sec.
+4 investigates the influence of the gluon condensate on holographic entanglement entropy, the entropic C-function, and phase transitions at finite temperature.
+Finally, we present a summary in Sec.
+5.